-To earn your high school equivalency (HSE) diploma in Pennsylvania, you will have to take and pass the four-test GED® exam or the five-test HiSET® exam.
+To earn your high school equivalency diploma in Pennsylvania, you will have to take and pass the four-test GED exam or the five-test HiSET exam.

 These two options are available to Pennsylvanians who did not complete their regular HS curriculum.

-The HSE exam offers them one more chance to acquire a diploma (in Pennsylvania called the CSSD – Commonwealth Secondary School Diploma) that’s all across the nation accepted in the same way as a common high school degree.
+The GED® and HiSET® exams offer them one more chance to acquire a diploma (in Pennsylvania called the CSSD – Commonwealth Secondary School Diploma) that’s all across the nation accepted in the same way as a common high school degree.

-- Minimum age: 18 years.
-16 and 17-year-olds may qualify if they hold parental consent and have permission from their school board.
+- 16 and 17-year-olds must meet additional criteria.
+They must, for example, hold parental consent and have permission from their school boards.

 - Pennsylvania requires test takers to be state residents.